TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/active_record_callbacks.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental.

 * [WikiBooks Reference on Callbacks](http://en.wikibooks.org/wiki/Ruby_on_Rails/ActiveRecord/Callbacks)

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you're having trouble answering the questions below on your own, review the material above to find the answer.

+ * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#callback-registration'>How do you register a callback?</a>
+ * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#relational-callbacks'>How can you implement a user's images being destroyed if said user is destroyed?</a>
+  * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#using-if-and-unless-with-a-symbol'>What's the difference between using a symbol or a Proc for a conditional callback?</a>
+  * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#callback-classes'>How can you reuse callback methods in other models?</a>
+  * <a class='knowledge-check-link' href='https://guides.rubyonrails.org/active_record_callbacks.html#transaction-callbacks'>When are transaction callbacks most useful?</a>
+  * <a class='knowledge-check-link' href='https://samuelmullen.com/2012/01/guidelines-for-using-activerecord-callbacks/'>How implications come with stubbing callbacks during testing?</a>